F4doli/Small-Docker-lab/README.md

 ## What you have to do ?

-First, you'll have to build the two Dockerfile with the name of your choice for the images : docker build -t <image_name> .\
+First, you'll have to build the two Dockerfile with the name of your choice for the images : docker build -t <image_name> . (if you are not in the same directory than the Dockerfile, change the "." by the path of your Dockerfile).\
 Then, you need to change the name of the images in the docker compose file.\
 After that, you're ready to launch the containers : docker-compose -f docker-compose.yaml up -d